ArpitPrd/Gem5-Tutorial/Notes.md

 - BinaryResource to be used
 - processor to be mentioned at length: processor = SimpleProcessor(cpu_type=CPUTypes.ATOMIC, num_cores=1, isa=ISA.X86)
 - OS and kernel (ig) are chosen by default

+## To Submit (Check before submission)

+- Report:
+    - Performance Variation (Grpahs + Table)

+- mm.c
+- Config Script file

+- (For bonus you need a cross compiler)
+- read about stats from here: https://www.gem5.org/documentation/learning_gem5/part1/gem5_stats/

+## Did not understand but can be useful

+- Trace: play-back that plays elastic probe atteached to o3 cpus

+## Working on Matrix Multiplication

+- can use this simple compilte method: https://vaibhaw-vipul.medium.com/matrix-multiplication-optimizing-the-code-from-6-hours-to-1-sec-70889d33dcfa
+- use the method in comp arch book